An analytic approach to the stress energy tensor in quantum field theory: Shale's theorem and further properties of the implementation

 converges for any $n \in \mathbb{N}_0$ in the norm as maps $\mathcal{F}_n \to \mathcal{F}_\infty$.

-Assume that $K=K(s)$ depends additionally on a parameter $s$ in a compact parameter manifold $I$ and we assume that $K(s)$ is $C^k$-functions of the parameter $s$ with values in the Banach space of Hilbert-Schmidt operators and such that $\| K(s) \|_{\mathrm{HS}}< 1$ for all $s$ in the parameter manifold.
-Then for all $n \in \mathbb{N}_0$ the sum converges in the Banach space of $C^k$ functions the parameter manifold to the Banach space of bounded linear maps $\mathcal{F}_n \to \mathcal{F}_\infty$. \end{proposition} \begin{proof} Let $\psi$ be a vector in the $n$-particle subspace and $m \in \mathbb{N}_0$ .
+Assume that $K=K(s)$ depends additionally on a parameter $s$ in a compact parameter manifold $I$ and we assume that $K(s)$ is a $C^k$-function of the parameter $s$ with values in the Banach space of Hilbert-Schmidt operators and such that $\| K(s) \|_{\mathrm{HS}}< 1$ for all $s$ in the parameter manifold.
+Then for all $n \in \mathbb{N}_0$ the sum converges in the Banach space of $C^k$ functions on the parameter manifold with values in the Banach space of bounded linear maps $\mathcal{F}_n \to \mathcal{F}_\infty$. \end{proposition} \begin{proof} Let $\psi$ be a vector in the $n$-particle subspace and $m \in \mathbb{N}_0$ .
 Then we have the bound

 For the sums we therefore get